nmbrodnax/iqss-python-api/exercises.md

     * the third and fourth items in the list
     * the second-to-last item in the list

- 2. Write a loop that will display each name in `datasets` with the extension *.txt* on the end.

- 3. Create a dictionary called `data_info` for the *airport* dataset.
+    Create a dictionary called `data_info` for the *airport* dataset.
 The dataset's title is *US Airport Statistics* and it has 135 observations.
 Use a print statement and reference to display the title of dataset.

+ 2. Write a loop that will display each name in `datasets` with the extension *.txt* on the end.

+ 3. Create a function called `add_extensions()` that accepts a list of strings, adds '.txt' to each string in the list, and returns a list of the new strings.
+Try calling `add_extensions()` with `datasets` as an argument.

  4. Add a statement to import functions from the `requests` Python library.
 Use the `.get()` method to request the contents of the following webpage: http://ww2.amstat.org/publications/jse/jse_data_archive.htm.
 Use a print statement to display the HTTP response code for the request.

- 5. Create a function called `add_extensions()` that accepts a list of strings, adds '.txt' to each string in the list, and returns a list of the new strings.
-Try calling `add_extensions()` with `datasets` as an argument.
+### Part 4: API Programming

+ 1. Register as a developer to access the Google Maps API: [https://developers.google.com/maps/documentation/geocoding/start](https://developers.google.com/maps/documentation/geocoding/start).

+     Go to Web Services > Geocoding API.
+Click *GET A KEY* in the upper right-hand corner.
+Copy your key to a text file and save it in the same directory as your IDE scripts.

-[Click here](https://raw.githubusercontent.com/nmbrodnax/iqss-python-scrape/master/files/review.py) to download the code for all exercises.
+[Click here](https://dss.iq.harvard.edu/workshop-materials) to download the code for all exercises.

+ 2. Enter the following into your script.

+    ```python
+    local_file = 'google_auth.txt'
+    with open(local_file) as txtfile:
+        my_key = txtfile.read()
+    print("API Key: " + my_key)
+    ```

+    Be sure that your script and authorization document (the text file with your API key) are in the same directory, and that the filename is correct.
+When you run the script, it should display your API key.